-Melanie Meyers is a member of the Real Estate Department resident in Fried Frank's New York office.
+Melanie Meyers is a member of the Real Estate Department, resident in Fried Frank's New York office.
 She joined the Firm in 2003 as a partner.

-Prior to joining Fried Frank, Ms. Meyers served as general counsel to the New York City Department of City Planning.
+Ms. Meyers began her career as an architect.
 From 1994 to 1997, she was an adjunct professor in the Real Estate Development Program at Columbia University.
-From 1993 to 1994 Ms. Meyers was an associate professor at the Benjamin N. Cardozo School of Law and an assistant professor from 1990 to 1993.
+From 1993 to 1994, Ms. Meyers was an associate professor at the Benjamin N. Cardozo School of Law and an assistant professor from 1990 to 1993.